-Outside of those changes, this mouse still feels like the Proteus Core and Proteus Spectrum, I’d actually recommend getting those mice if you like the G502, they’re cheaper and the performance and gaming experience will be roughly the same.
+All updates to the mouse aside, it still feels like the Proteus Core and Proteus Spectrum, I’d actually recommend getting the older mice if you like the G502, they’re cheaper and the performance and gaming experience will be roughly the same.

-The G502 line as a whole one of our picks for best cheapest gaming mice, it provides a lot of functionality for a reasonable price.
+The G502 is one of our picks for best cheapest gaming mice, it provides a lot of functionality for a reasonable price.

 Build & Shape

 In all likelihood you’re familiar with the shape of the G502, it’s a classic shape that’s been around for years, the best selling gaming mouse of all time.

 If you’re not familiar, the G502 HERO is an ergonomic mouse, the mouse is a heavyweight coming in at 121 grams with the option of adding more weight via 3.6 gram tuning weights.
 If you ever lose those weights you can order replacements off of Amazon.

 The mouse is firmly suited for a medium to large hand, here are its measurements:

 - Height: 40 mm